tigera-solutions/eks-networking-bootcamp/README.md

 # Amazon EKS Networking Bootcamp

-This repository provides a guide for the Amazon EKS Networking Bootcamp.
-In this EKS-focused networking bootcamp, you'll explore various networking options and address IP exhaustion issues.
-You'll also learn how to write and enforce workload-level network policies, ensuring maximum security for your applications.
+This repository serves as a guide for the Amazon EKS Networking Bootcamp.
+Throughout this bootcamp, which focuses on EKS networking, you'll delve into different networking solutions and tackle IP exhaustion concerns.
+Additionally, you'll gain proficiency in crafting and enforcing network policies at the workload level, safeguarding your applications with enhanced security measures.

 ## Networking and Policy options for Amazon EKS with Calico